Hahn Automotive Timeline

 Mike Futerman was named C.E.O., and Eli N. Futerman became president.

-Acquisition of Meisenzahl Auto Parts and Regional Auto Parts.
+Acquisition of Meisenzahl Auto Parts, Battery & Starter and Regional Auto Parts.
 This entered Hahn into direct distribution.

-Hahn was chosen to be the exclusive supplier of replacement parts for all NY state-owned vehicles.
+Hahn was chosen to be a supplier of replacement parts for all NY state-owned vehicles.
 Acquisition of Nu-Way Auto Parts Inc., a group of direct distribution centers in Rochester, NY.

 Eli N. Futerman and Daniel J. Chessin became co-presidents of Hahn Automotive Warehouse, Inc.